 The size of a wolf depends on the subspecies and the location of the wolf.
-The average height for a male gray wolf is 32 inches at the shoulder with the female approximate 25 inches at shoulder height.
+The average height for a male gray wolf is 32 inches at the shoulder, with the female approximately 25 inches at shoulder height.
 This height is determined in the first two years of life, with not much height being added after this period.

 What Is the Length of a Wolf?

 The length of wolves again depends on the location and the subspecies they represent.
-The length of the average male gray wolf is up to 6.5 feet from nose to end of the tail, whereas the female grows to approximately 6 feet in length.
+The average male gray wolf’s length is up to 6.5 feet from nose to end of the tail, whereas the female grows to approximately 6 feet in length.

 How Big was the Largest Wolf?

 Although no longer alive, the dire wolf was the largest.
-Dire wolves had a weight of 80 kg (174 lbs).
+Dire wolves weighted 80 kg (174 lbs).

 Their length was longer than gray wolves measuring 5 feet in length.